Escape string

 Escape Level*

 Choose how to control the extent of character escaping applied to the input.
-Enter one of the following:
+Select one of the following:

 In addition to the minimal set (", \, control characters), it may include: